mirnmoy/E-Freelancing-Job-website-/README.md

-# website-freelance-marketplace
+# E-Freelancing job website
-A simple project of a website of freelance marketplace using HTML, CSS, bootstrap, php and Mysql.
+A simple project of a website of E-freelancing job website using HTML, CSS, bootstrap, php and Mysql.

 Tutorial to use this as project.